Introduction to monitoring

 Our monitoring process is carried out jointly with the Higher Education Funding Council for England’s (HEFCE’s) monitoring of its funding for widening access for students from disadvantaged backgrounds, improving retention and improving provision for disabled students (and, previously, the Student Opportunity allocation and National Scholarship Programme (NSP)).
 We do this to enable us to gain a broader understanding of access agreement activity in the context of sector-wide investment in widening participation, and to reduce bureaucracy as part of our commitment to the ‘collect once, use many times’ principle of the government’s Regulators’ Code.
 There is further information about HEFCE’s monitoring on HEFCE’s website or contact Anju Kataria, Higher Education Policy Adviser at HEFCE (email: email@example.com, tel: 0117 931 7153).

-For full details of our monitoring process and step-by-step guidance on how to complete a monitoring return, see our latest annual monitoring guidance.
+For full details of our monitoring process, see our annual monitoring guidance.

 Other sources of information that we use